KxSystems/docs/docs/interfaces/capiref.md

 Signature: `I khp(const S h, I p)`

+Standalone apps only.
+Available only from [the c/e libs](c-client-for-q.md#two-sets-of-files) and not as a shared library loaded into kdb+.

 <i class="far fa-hand-point-right"></i> `khpu(h, p, "")`

 ### `khpu` – connect, no timeout

 Signature: `I khpu(const S h, I p, const S u)`

+Standalone apps only.
+Available only from [the c/e libs](c-client-for-q.md#two-sets-of-files) and not as a shared library loaded into kdb+.

 <i class="far fa-hand-point-right"></i> `khpun(h, p, u, 0)`